 Here’s the best coilover configuration for street cars:

-You’re probably wondering how you’ll adjust the ride height if the lower mount is fixed.
+You’re probably wondering how to adjust the ride height if the lower mount is fixed.
 Most people tend to use the 1st (preload) collar to compress the spring to lower the ride height, but that’s a bad idea.
+Coilovers for street and track cars are by default shorter than the OEM struts they’re replacing, so you’ll get a decent drop in ride height simply by installing them.

 Don’t Use Preload to Adjust Ride Height

-Increasing the spring preload sure does make the spring shorter and it doesn’t even affect the spring rate.
-However, beyond the recommended amount, too much preload will compress your damper by default.
+Increasing the spring preload sure does make the spring shorter, and it doesn’t even affect the spring rate.
+However, beyond the recommended amount, too much preload will compress your damper at rest.

 Most performance-focused coilovers are designed to give you a reasonable drop in ride height, so relying heavily on them for ride height adjustability isn’t necessary.